titilda/appunti/Numerical Linear Algebra/index.md

 ## Preconditioned Richardson Method

-It is known that badly conditioned matrices will make the specral radius $\rho$ close to $1$, slowing down the convergence.
+It is known that badly conditioned matrices will make the spectral radius $\rho$ close to $1$, slowing down the convergence.
 Starting from the base $Ax = b$ it is possible to compute the solution of an equivalent problem with a much lower condition number.

 Let $P^{-1}$ be a SPD matrix such that $K(P^{-1}A) \lt\lt K(A)$.
 Solving $Ax = b$ is equivalent to solving $P^{-\frac{1}{2}}AP^{-\frac{1}{2}}z = P^{-\frac{1}{2}}$ where $z = P^{\frac{1}{2}}z$.